Free Government iPhone Eligibility – See If You Qualify

 - Submit your application

-- You’ll receive an instant result, or get notified via email within a few days.
+- You will receive an instant result, or get notified via email within a few days.

 Offline Option